The MSTHS Course Schedule and Sequence is set for the 2022-2023 inaugural class as depicted above. Click on the table above to open a larger image.

 - MSTHS Students must take BIOM 8720 in the Fall semester

 - MSTHS Students must take 2 elective courses during the program.
-Electives courses can be taken in the Fall and/or Winter semesters.
+Electives courses can be taken in the Spring/Summer and/or Fall and/or Winter semesters.
 MSTHS Students can be choose elective courses from the pre-approved list below.
-Otherwise permission (for courses that are not listed) is required from the Program Coordinator in agreement with the professor and department offering the course. (speak with the MSTHS Program Coordinator for details).
+Otherwise permission (for courses that are not listed) is required from the Program Coordinator in agreement with the professor and department offering the course (speak with the MSTHS Program Coordinator for details).

 Total courses: Eight graduate level courses: